datapartnership/covid-19-maharashtra/README.md

 1. Overview of all steps undertaken oulined in 'notes_on_analyis.docx'.
 2. All other files uploaded are referenced and explained in 'notes_on_analyis.docx' as well.

-If you have any questions, please reach out to Harsh Pachisia at: hvpachisia@gmail.com.
+If you have any questions, please reach out to Harsh Vardhan Pachisia at: hvpachisia@gmail.com.